KonnorRogers/personal-site/src/_posts/2024-07-24-running-lit-ssr-in-web-awesome.md

 }
 ```

-So what causes the error?
+So what is causing the hydration error?

-Well, on first hydration theres a "mismatch".
+Well, when the Lit Element Hydration script runs, it expects the client to match the server.
+When it doesn't match the server HTML, it reports a  "hydration mismatch".

 In reality, there's 6 slides when the element attempts to "client render", but the server thought there was 0 slides, causing hydration to fail.